ambile-official/ambile-official/README.md

 ## Mission

 To innovate and implement cutting-edge language engineering solutions that preserve, promote, and enhance the Sindhi language by integrating it into modern technological frameworks.
-Also Our mission is to preserve, promote, and innovate Sindhi language technology through research, open-source projects, and cutting-edge AI.
+And Our mission is to preserve, promote, and innovate Sindhi language technology through research, open-source projects, and cutting-edge AI.

 ## Vision